 FOUNDERS & ARTISTIC DIRECTORS

 NIYA NICHOLSON (Chief of Staff) a Harlem, NY native, is dedicated to intersectional racial and social justice work within the arts field and beyond.
-As a budding arts leader and creative entrepreneur, her work centers around long-range, equity based strategic planning and arts advocacy as it pertains to underserved and under-resourced cultural communities and organizations.
-Her fervor for the arts has been supported by former dance training at LaGuardia High School of the Performing Arts and her B.A. from Vassar College with concentrations in Psychology, Africana Studies and Educational Studies coupled with educational, legal, and performance research in Chicago, Cuba, and South Africa.
-Niya serves MOVE(NYC) as Chief of Staff, Gibney Dance - Development Manager, and the 2017-18 Dance/NYC Junior Committee as Co-Chair.
-While in the gestational phase of developing transcontinental arts and education centers, Niya looks forward to continued arts advocacy, communal building, and connections to ancestry and space.
+As a budding arts leader and creative entrepreneur, her work centers equitable long-range strategic planning and arts advocacy as it pertains to underserved communities and sustainability within the non-profit sector.
+Her fervor for the arts is informed by former dance education and training at LaGuardia H.S. of the Performing Arts and her B.A. from Vassar College with concentrations in Psychology, Africana Studies and Educational Studies, coupled with educational, legal, and performance research in Chicago, Cuba, and South Africa.
+In addition to her work with MOVE(NYC), Niya serves Gibney Dance (Development Manager), the 2017-18 Dance/NYC Junior Committee (Co-Chair), and is a member of the inaugural Dance/NYC Symposium Programming Committee.
+Niya is pleased to support individual artists and emerging dance companies with development and programming services.
+While in the gestational phase of developing transcontinental arts and education centers and a consulting firm, Niya looks forward to continued arts advocacy, communal building, and connections to ancestry and space.

 Gibney Dance, founded in 1991, is a trailblazing organization whose mission is to bring the possibility of movement where it otherwise would not exist.
 Through three interrelated fields of action— Center, Company, and Community Action—Gibney Dance is “Making Space for Dance” in studios, on stages, and in underserved shelters and schools.